antoineco/aco-oracle_java/README.md

 }
 ```

-Force installation from standard tar.gz archive and in a custom location
+Force installation from standard tar.gz archive, in a custom location

 ```puppet
 class { 'oracle_java':